Wonderful Copenhagen

 Let your guest walk into history by sailing on an actual Viking ship or visiting the castle of Hamlet.
 Become a child again in the magical garden of Tivoli or explore the playfulness of LEGOLAND and the LEGO House.
 Let them relax on the beautiful beaches and walk on the cliffs of Bornholm.

-All of this makes sure that Denmark is not only exciting to visit during the summer season but also has lots to offer during autumn and winter.
+Denmark is not only a captivating destination in the summer, but also offers plenty to explore during the autumn and winter months.
 We especially encourage you to consider planning itineraries off-season to Copenhagen.
 Read more about off-season cruising to Copenhagen here.

 Due to the war in Ukraine and the lack of St. Petersburg on the itinerary, we know it can be a struggle to sell the Baltic region to your cruise guests.
 But do not worry!